pavitranew/session-7-rest-ang/README.md

 };
 ```

 This import method adds four items from the JSON to a pirates collection.
 The Pirate model is referenced here to call its create method. create() takes one or more documents in JSON form, and a callback to run on completion.
 If an error occurs, Terminal will return the error and the request will timeout in the browser.
 On success, the 202 "Accepted" HTTP status code is returned to the browser.

 Visit this new endpoint to import data.

 `localhost:3001/api/import/`

 Now visit the `http://localhost:3001/api/pirates` endpoint to view the new pirates data.
-You'll see an array of JSON objects, each in the defined schema, with an additional generated unique private `_id` and internal `__v` version key (added by Mongoose to track changes or revisions).
+You'll see an array of JSON objects, each in the defined schema, with an additional generated unique private `_id` and internal `__v` version key (added by Mongo to track changes or revisions).

 #### Find By id

 Recall our route for getting an entry by id: `app.get('/pirates/:id', pirates.findById)`.

-Add the handler method:
+Add the handler method to `controllers.js`:

 ```js
 exports.findById = function (req, res) {